chadblack/CollegeSport2018/_posts/2018-08-23-the-ticker-aug-28.md

 date: 2018-08-28 15:42:00 -0400
 ---

-The Ticker continues, a day later...
+The Ticker continues.
+Opening weekend on the college football season is in a few days, and we have a few more entries...

 7. <span style="color:red">Mississippi State University has [suspended Quarterback Nick Fitzgerald](https://bleacherreport.com/articles/2792890-nick-fitzgerald-suspended-for-mississippi-states-opener-vs-stephen-f-austin)